intel/intel-extension-for-transformers/workflows/chatbot/fine_tuning/README.md

         ### Response:

         ```
-        - for examples with a non-empty input field:
+        - for examples with a empty input field:
         ```python
         Below is an instruction that describes a task, paired with an input that provides further context.
 Write a response that appropriately completes the request.